tpwo/pyzet/docs/README.md

     pyzet remote add origin https://some-git-hosting/your-username/zet

-Its equivalent is going directly to `~/zet` folder and executing `git remote add...` command.

-If the above command doesn't work for you, your Git executable is probably installed in some non-default location for your system.
-Example error in such situation:

-    ERROR: '/usr/bin/git' cannot be found.

-To tell pyzet where to look, you need to add another line to the config
-file:

-    git: <path-to-your-git-executable>

-If your Git executable in on `PATH`, the following should work for you:

-    git: git

 Pyzet comes with a few more commands that allow for easier interaction with Git, and they will be discussed later in this tutorial.